cloudmesh-community/fa18-516-22/chapter/AWS-EMR.md

 * Learn about EMR
 * Deploy an EMR cluster using:
   - Amazon's Web Interfaces
   - Amazon's Command Line Interface (CLI)
+* Run a Spark application on an EMR cluster

 Amazon EMR provides a managed Hadoop framework that makes big data processing
 - Easy